 “Could you speak today about enlightenment,” I ask?

 He nods yes, but before he can say anything, I am propelled into a state of nothingness in which an epiphany literally explodes into my awareness, prompting me to say, “Enlightenment is absence?
 Is that what it is all about?
 Enlightenment is about letting go because in nothingness the spirit is revealed?”
-I find myself babbling these questions as quickly as they appear and then laugh out loud as I turn the interview over to him.
+I find myself babbling these questions as quickly as they pop up and then laugh out loud as I turn the interview over to him.

 He says, “Yes, enlightenment is absence that doesn’t allow attachment because in absence is flow.”